senserf/picos/README.txt

 	   Fixed a nasty memory allocation bug in nei_xtd (radio.cc) showing up when the xmit power was increased and new nodes were thereby included in the neighborhood.

+ R070904A  Ethernet example slightly modfified for the purpose of CMPUT 642.